-Maybe it’s because of my old field of work in finance, or my love of STEM and the scientific method I’m not sure really, but I’ve always appreciated what data can do for you — I love how it informs you, and how it is honest.
+Maybe it’s because of my old field of work in finance, or my love of STEM fields.
+I’m not sure really, but I’ve always appreciated what data can do for you.
+I love how it informs you, and how it is honest.

 I love its objectivity.

 In my past life, I used to work extensively with hedge funds to analyze data of their portfolio companies in order to assess performance.
-This meant understanding earnings reports, performance, price changes over time, P&L. Reams of data.
+This meant looking at earnings reports, performance, price changes over time, etc.